-- 1. Section 3-080.3A of the City Subdivision Regulations requires parkland dedication equal to 11% of the net lotted area in subdivisions for residential lots of 0.5 acres or smaller.
-All of the lots in the Remington Flats subdivision are smaller than 0.5 acres. - 2.
+- 1. Section 3-080.3A of the City Subdivision Regulations requires parkland dedication equal to 11% of the net lotted area in subdivisions with residential lots of 0.5 acres or smaller.
+All of the lots in the Remington Flats Subdivision are smaller than 0.5 acres. - 2.
 The total lotted acreage of the subdivision is 13.02 acres.
 Eleven percent of 13.02 acres is 1.43 acres, the amount needed to meet the parkland dedication requirement.
 (Parkland Dedication Exhibit, Subdivision Application page 20, Covenants, Conditions and Restrictions) - 3.
 Section 3-080.6 and.7 of the City Subdivision Regulations provides for cash donation in lieu of land dedication.
 The subdivision application states this subdivision is within the service area of the public park directly to the south in the 44 Ranch Subdivision so the subdivider proposes to meet the parkland dedication requirement through cash in lieu of parkland.
 The City Parks and Recreation Department has indicated support for this approach and can use the money for improvements to the existing park.
-(Subdivision Application pages 20-21, April 3, 2020 letter from Missoula Parks and Recreation) - 4.
+(Subdivision Application pages 20-21, April 3, 2020 letter from Missoula Parks and Recreation). - 4.
 Per Section 5-050.4 of the City Subdivision Regulations, a boulevard landscaping plan is required to be reviewed and approved prior to final platting.
-A recommended condition of approval is for the subdivider to submit boulevard landscaping plan to be approved by the City Parks and Recreation Department prior to final plat filing of the first phase. - 5.
+A condition of approval is for the subdivider to submit boulevard landscaping plan to be approved by the City Parks and Recreation Department prior to final plat filing of each applicable phase. - 5.
 The subdivider is proposing covenants, conditions, and restrictions as a way to manage affairs of the homeowners association and to communicate information and requirements to lot purchasers.
 City Subdivision Regulations Section 5-020.14.K. contains requirements for covenants including that the property owners' association be formed before any property is sold, the association is responsible for liability insurance, local taxes, and the maintenance of recreational and other facilities, and other matters.
-A recommended condition of approval is for the subdivider to submit final covenants, association bylaws, and articles of incorporation along with the final plat materials for the first phase.
+A condition of approval is for the subdivider to submit final covenants, association bylaws, and articles of incorporation along with the final plat materials for the first phase.

-- 1. Parkland dedication is required in this subdivision in accordance with the City Subdivision Regulations.
-The subdivider's proposal would meet the parkland dedication requirements if the conditions are imposed and met. - 2.
-The City Subdivision Regulations require homeowners association documents to include specific provisions that will be reviewed prior to final platting of the first phase if the recommended condition is imposed and met. - 3.
-The City Subdivision Regulations require plans for boulevard landscaping, which will be reviewed and approved prior to final platting of the first phase if the recommended condition is imposed and met.
+Parkland dedication is required in this subdivision in accordance with the City Subdivision Regulations.
+City Council determined the subdivider's proposal would meet the parkland dedication requirements if the conditions are imposed and met.

+- City Council determined the parkland and common areas are to be managed by a homeowners association and the City Subdivision Regulations require homeowners association documents to include specific provisions that will be reviewed prior to final platting of the first phase if the condition is imposed and met. - City Council determined the City Subdivision Regulations require plans for boulevard landscaping, which will be reviewed and approved prior to final platting of the each applicable phase if the condition is imposed and met.